Research

 adversarial

-For example, we proposed new ways to improve the robustness of ML models for atomistic simulations by combining ideas on uncertainty quantification, chemical sampling, and adversarial attacks.
-This meeting between deep learning and physical sciences also explains why some ML models are more robust than others in production simulations.
+For example, we proposed new ways to improve the robustness of ML models for atomistic simulations by combining ideas on uncertainty quantification, chemical sampling, and adversarial attacks, as well as understanding why some ML models are more robust than others in production simulations.
+Recently, we have also proposed an information-theoretical perspective to explain trends in errors, detect outliers, and perform uncertainty quantification for machine learning potentials in a model-free approach.

 Literature-enabled materials synthesis